 At the hotel

-Gardens, tennis court, library with DVDs, free WiFi throughout.
+Gardens, tennis court, free WiFi throughout.
 In rooms: flatscreen TV, bottled water, minibar, Nespresso machine, kettle, herbal care de ADDA products.

 Our favourite rooms

 Classic Room 6 is light and spacious, overlooking the front garden.
 Luxury Room 9 has a private patio, with a little bistro table positioned by a jasmine hedge.
 Families or pairs of couples should book the apartment, which is separate from the main building and has two bedrooms decorated in milk-white and dove-grey hues.
 Lovebirds may lust after Room 4, the honeymoon suite, which has an ornately carved headboard in the boudoir and a vintage roll-top tub in the bathroom.

 There is an outdoor pool with a Jacuzzi, set amid the verdant scenery.

 A French cookery book to guide your foodie requests at the restaurant; an art pad and pencils to capture the landscape; a painter’s smock and straw sunhat to look the part.